deathlesz/habit-tracker/docs/feature-set.md

 Actions for `Incomplete` Habits:
 - `Mark as Complete` - Swipe to fill the progress bar and confirm completion;
 - `Edit Habit` - Modify habit settings;
-- `Skip Habit` - Temporarily bypass tracking for the current period;
 - `Delete Habit` - Remove the habit entirely from your list;
 - `View Statistics` - Open statistics for this specific habit.